Data frame manipulation with dplyr

 # ℹ 1,694 more rows

-There are also ways to select ranges of columns, and to match columns by their partial names, but that is beyond the scope of this short workshop (check the select() help by typing ?select to learn more about this).
+There are also ways to e.g. select ranges of columns, but that is beyond the scope of this short workshop.
+Check the select() help by typing ?select to learn more.

-The syntax to specify the new and old name within the function is new_name = old_name.
-For example, building on the column selection we did above, we may want to rename the gdpPercap column:
+The syntax to specify the new and old name within the function is new_name = old_name — for example, we may want to rename the gdpPercap column:

 gapminder_sel <- select(.data = gapminder, year, country, gdpPercap)